-This information will help you get ready for your positron emission tomography (PET) computed tomography (CT) scan with a gallium-68 dotatate tracer at Memorial Sloan Kettering (MSK).Back to top
+This information will help you get ready for your positron emission tomography (PET) computed tomography (CT) scan with Dotatate tracer at MSK.Back to top

-Your PET-CT scan is an imaging procedure that’s used to:
+A PET-CT scan is an imaging procedure that is used to:

 - Plan your treatment.